-Country where the education is delivered Year of starting the studies under the EIT label Year of completing the studies under the EIT label Education programme type Did the student join a start- up? a (co-)owner of an existing start-up or be employed by a start-up.
+Country where the education is delivered Year of starting the studies under the EIT label Year of completing the studies under the EIT label Education programme type Did the student join a start-up? a (co-)owner of an existing start-up or be employed by a start-up.
 No supporting evidence is required.
 EIT RIS Graduate s from EIT labelled program mes EITHEO 7.2- EITRIS Graduates from EIT labelled programmes in year N with citizenship in EIT RIS countries.
-Structured data: • Year of reporting • Target achieved RIS countries include: EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
-Horizon Europe Associated Countries: Montenegro, Republic of North Macedonia, Serbia, Turkey, Ukraine.
-Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint- Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain).
+Structured data: • Year of reporting • Target achieved RIS countries include: • EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain. • Horizon Europe Associated Countries: Montenegro, Republic of North Macedonia, Serbia, Turkey, Ukraine. • Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint- Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain).
 Participa nts in non- labelled educatio n and training EITHEO 8.1 Number of successful participants in EIT professional development courses, online training courses and other education/training activities delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
 Only participants, who successfully finished the programme, shall be counted.
 For this KPI, only those education and training activities which have clearly defined learning outcomes, and which carry out competency assessment method are applicable.

 Structured data: No supporting evidence is required.
-Year of reporting Title of course/training/education activity delivered Type of the programme Key learning outcomes, competencies and results of the programme List of of participants enrolled in the reporting year incl. names, gender, country of origin, country of residence, country where education is delivered List of successful participants incl. names, gender, country of origin, country of residence, country where education is delivered List of successful participants incl. names, gender, country of origin, country of residence, country where education is delivered Higher Education Institution (if applicable) Is the training/education delivered through the HEI CBI?
+Year of reporting Title of course/training/education activity delivered Type of the programme1 Key learning outcomes, competencies and results of the programme List of of participants enrolled in the reporting year incl. names, gender, country of origin, country of residence, country where education is delivered List of successful participants incl. names, gender, country of origin, country of residence, country where education is delivered Higher Education Institution (if applicable) Is the training/education delivered through the HEI CBI?
 Type of the programme: Professional development course; Online training courses; Other education/training products EIT RIS Participa nts with (non- degree) educatio n and EITHEO 8.2- EITRIS Number of successful participants in EIT professional development courses, online training courses and other education/training activity delivered or in a process of delivery with citizenship in EIT RIS countries.
-RIS countries include: • EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain. training Structured data: • Horizon Europe Associated Countries: Montenegro, Republic of
+RIS countries include: • EU Member States: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain. training Structured data: Horizon Europe Associated Countries: Montenegro, Republic of

-Year of reportingTarget achieved North Macedonia, Serbia, Turkey, Ukraine. • Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint- Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain).
+Year of reportingTarget achieved North Macedonia, Serbia, Turkey, Ukraine.
+Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint- Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain).
 No supporting evidence is required.
-Number of students trained in EIT professional development programmes, online training programmes and other education/training programmes delivered or in a process of delivery (by Students are individuals enrolled in a University/ Academic Institution.
-Number country and type of programme), including data on country of citizenship and gender.
+Number of students trained by EIT Health educatio n program mes KICO3 Number of students trained in EIT professional development programmes, online training programmes and other education/training programmes delivered or in a process of delivery (by country and type of programme), including data on country of citizenship and gender.
 Only students who successfully finished the programme can be counted.
-For this KPI, only those education and training programmes that have clearly defined learning Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training. of students trained by EIT Health KIC03 outcomes and carry out competency assessment method (pre and post test) are applicable.
-Only students who successfully finished the programme can be counted. educatio n program mes Structured data: Year of reporting Country of citizenship of the learner(s) How many are women?
+For this KPI, only those education and training programmes that have clearly defined learning outcomes and carry out competency assessment method (pre and post test) are applicable.
+Students are individuals enrolled in a University/ Academic Institution.
+Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training.
+Only students who successfully finished the programme can be counted.
+Year of reporting Country of citizenship of the learner(s) How many are women?
 ECTS or Accreditation (Yes/No) List the organizations delivering the education/training,(incl. country) No supporting evidence is required.